Ba1ei/Arabic-Fake-Job-Detection/README.md

 - Language: Arabic
 - Source: Public job-related posts from X (Twitter)
 - Data Collection: Manually collected and labeled
-- Note: Due to privacy and ethical considerations, only a sample of the dataset is shared in this repository.
+- Note: The dataset is not publicly shared due to privacy and platform usage policies.
+However, the notebook clearly demonstrates the full workflow, from preprocessing to evaluation.

 ## 🔄 Project Workflow
 1. Data collection from X platform
 2. Text cleaning and preprocessing (Arabic text normalization)
 3. Feature extraction
 4. Model training using multiple machine learning algorithms
 5. Model evaluation and comparison

 ## 🤖 Machine Learning Models Used
 - Random Forest